Little Compton, Rhode Island: Rhode Island Red

-The Rhode Island Red is a native breed of poultry first bred by William Tripp in Adamsville, a hamlet that is part of Little Compton.
+The Rhode Island Red is a native breed of poultry first bred by William Tripp in Adamsville.
 According to The Livestock Conservancy, "The Rhode Island Red is not only America's best known breed, but is perhaps the world's best known fowl.
 It is the most successful dual purpose bird [raised for both eggs and meat], and remains an excellent farm chicken [or non-industrial breed]."
 In 1925, the Rhode Island Red Club of America donated funds for a monument to the Rhode Island Red in Adamsville, at the intersection of Main Street and Westport River Road.
 Another plaque honoring the Rhode Island Red was erected by the state on the breed's 100th anniversary in 1954, 1 mi south of Adamsville on the wall of what was William Tripp's farm.
 The two memorials reflect a dispute between poultry fanciers and farmers over who should have received credit for the breed's success.

+Transportation

+Little Compton is one of four towns in Rhode Island that is not served by RIPTA bus service.
+Route 77 runs 14 miles (23 km) from Rhode Island Road in southern Little Compton to Route 24 in Tiverton.
+Route 81 runs from Route 179 in southern Little Compton and continues as Massachusetts Route 81 near Fall River.

+Historically, railroads and streetcar lines were never constructed in Little Compton.
+Overland transportation in Little Compton has always been limited to roads.
+The closest passenger rail station is Fall River Depot, located on the MBTA's Fall River/New Bedford Line.